nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 :::

 In the image, as in the YAML, you will notice the use of `MessageAvailableSchedulingTerm`, `DownstreamReceptiveSchedulingTerm`, and `BlockMemoryPool`.
 These are components that play a "supporting" role to `in_tensor`, `out_tensor`, and `format_converter_component` components respectively.
 Specifically:
-- `MessageAvailableSchedulingTerm` is a component that takes a `Receiver`` (in this case `DoubleBufferReceiver` named `in_tensor`) and alerts the graph `Executor` that a message is available.
+- `MessageAvailableSchedulingTerm` is a component that takes a `Receiver` (in this case `DoubleBufferReceiver` named `in_tensor`) and alerts the graph `Executor` that a message is available.
 This alert triggers `format_converter_component`.
 - `DownstreamReceptiveSchedulingTerm` is a component that takes a `Transmitter` (in this case `DoubleBufferTransmitter` named `out_tensor`) and alerts the graph `Executor` that a message has been placed on the output.
 - `BlockMemoryPool` provides two blocks of almost `5MB` allocated on the GPU device and is used by `format_converted_ent` to allocate the output tensor where the converted data will be placed within the format converted component.

-Together these components allow the entity to perform a specific function and coordinate communication with other entities in the graph via the declared scheduler.
+Together these components allow the entity to perform a specific function and coordinate communication with other entities in the graph, via the declared scheduler.

-More generally, an entity can be thought of as a collection of components where components can be passed to one another to perform specific subtasks (e.g. event triggering or message notification, format conversion, memory allocation), and an application as a graph of entities.
+More generally, an entity can be thought of as a collection of components where components can be passed to one another to perform specific subtasks (e.g., event triggering or message notification, format conversion, memory allocation), and an application as a graph of entities.

 The scheduler is a component of type `nvidia::gxf::System` which orchestrates the execution components in each entity at application runtime based on triggering rules.